phpbench/phpbench/docs/writing-benchmarks.rst

         }
     }

-The MD5 hash will now be benchmarked with each parameter set.
+The ``benchMd5`` subject will now be benchmarked with each parameter set.

 Multiple parameter providers can be used, in which case the data sets will be combined into a `cartesian product`_ - all possible combinations of the